 Here are eight ways to improve your travel writing, to reach the broad audience of the “universal I” and not just bore your readers with the “personal I.” And whether you write or not, these tips are good for enhancing your own travels — consider traveling and opening your mind like a writer, and experiencing all that has to offer.

 1) View Travel as Cultural Immersion

 Don’t just travel to lie on a beach or follow the tourist trail — those don’t make for very good stories.
 Reimagine travel as a way to immerse yourself in a culture.
-Cultural immersion isn’t boring — it’s an extraordinary way to learn about a place, people, and culture.
+Cultural immersion is an extraordinary way to learn about a place, people, and culture.
 It’s digging deeply into a culture, educating yourself in a variety of ways about how people live…seeking out educational experiences to give you the essence of place.
 Cultural immersion will always, always, give you plenty to write about.

 2) Do your research